msavin/mongoshare/README.md

 MONGO_PREFIX = "app1"
 ````

-Finally: go into your `./meteor/packages` file and move the package as high on the list as you can, and right after the `mongo` package.
-This package must initalize before other packages to ensure that the prefix is applied.
-This is very important or your collections may collide.
+Finally: go into `./meteor/packages` and move the package as high on the list as you can, and right after the `mongo` package.
+This package must initalize before other packages to ensure that the prefix patch is applied.

 # Downsides of Package